-Come up with a list of people that the children don’t know, but who could be resources when these children do not have access to grownups who they do know.
-These are people who are able to help because of their position, such as cashiers, security guards, police officers, firefighters, rangers, etc. Point these people out in different locations so children can get used to seeing what they look like and where to look for them.
+Also, come up with a list of people that the children do NOT know, but who could be resources when these children do not have access to their familiar adults.
+These are people who are able to help because of their position, such as cashiers, security guards, firefighters, rangers, etc. Point these people out in different locations so children can get used to seeing what they look like and where to look for them.

 5. Combine the list of places, problems, and people to make a Safety Plan for what to do and how to get help.